Are you tired of the same old greasy wing bucket? These buffalo chicken meatballs have a hidden zest that make them irresistible.

 - Begin rolling the meat mix into balls about 1½ inches in diameter (a little smaller than golf balls), and place the meatballs at the bottom of the crockpot.
 Continue rolling and stacking them until all the meatballs are formed.
 Pour Buffalo sauce over the meatballs, and cover.

 - Cook on low for 4 to 5 hours.
 Halfway through, about 2½ hours in, stir the meatballs to distribute the sauce and cook evenly.
-After 4 hours, check for doneness and serve.
+After 4 hours, check for doneness.
+A meat thermometer inserted in the center of a meatball should read 165F.